pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 - ``OnTriggerEnter2D(Collider2D otherCollider)`` is invoked when another collider marked as a "Trigger" is touching this object collider.
 - ``OnTriggerExit2D(Collider2D otherCollider)`` is invoked when another collider marked as a "Trigger" is not touching this object collider anymore.

 Fiou...
-This explanation was a bit boring, but mandatory.
-Sorry for that.
+This explanation was a bit boring, but unavoidable.
+Sorry for _that_.

 <md-note>
 _Note about the 2D suffix_: You should have observed now that almost anything we talked about was suffixed with "2D".
 A "Box Collider 2D", a "Rigidbody 2D", the "OnCollisionEnter2D" or "OnTriggerEnter2D" methods, etc. _These new components or methods have appeared with Unity 4.3._ <br />By using them, you are adopting the new physics engine integrated in Unity 4.3 for 2D games (based on Box2D) instead of the one for 3D games (PhysX).
 The two engines are sharing similar concepts and objects, but they don't work exactly the same.
 If you start to work with one (favor Box2D for 2D games), stick to it.
 This is why we use all the objects or methods with a "2D" suffix.